 Sex Therapy

-Counseling with an AASECT-certified sex therapist that specializes in paraphilias will ensure a knowledgeable and non-judgmental approach to psychotherapy.
+Counseling with an AASECT-certified sex therapist who specializes in paraphilias will ensure a knowledgeable and non-judgmental approach to psychotherapy.
 A sex therapist will take a detailed sexual and psychosocial history to assess for factors that contribute to a masochistic interest and its expression through urges, fantasies, and behaviors.
 The therapist will explore the onset and context of the symptoms being experienced, especially any changes in situations or cues that have escalated masochistic thoughts or urges.

 The therapist may also assess and focus on: